rockdaboot/wget2/docs/wget2.md

   Specifies the maximum number of concurrent download threads for a resource.
 The default is 5 but if you want to allow more or fewer this is the option to use.

-### `-s`, `--verify-sig`
+### `-s`, `--verify-sig[=fail|no-fail]`

-  Enable PGP signature verification.
+  Enable PGP signature verification (when not prefixed with `no-`).
 When enabled Wget2 will attempt to download and verify PGP signatures against their corresponding files.
-When enabled, any file downloaded that has a content type beginning with `application/` will cause Wget2 to request a signature file for that file.
+Any file downloaded that has a content type beginning with `application/` will cause Wget2 to request the signature for that file.

   The name of the signature file is computed by appending the extension to the full path of the file that was just downloaded.
 The extension used is defined by the `--signature-extensions` option.
   If the content type for the signature request is `application/pgp-signature`, Wget2 will attempt to verify the signature against the original file.
+By default, if a signature file cannot be found (I.E. the request for it gets a 404 status code) Wget2 will exit with an error code.

+  This behavior can be tuned using the following arguments:
+  * `fail`: This is the default, meaning that this is the value when you supply the flag without an argument.
+    Indicates that missing signature files will cause Wget2 to exit with an error code.
+  * `no-fail`: This value allows missing signature files.
+A 404 message will still be issued, but the program will exit normally (assuming no unrelated errors).

+  Additionally, `--no-verify-sig` disables signature checking altogether `--no-verify-sig` does not allow any arguments.

 ### `--signature-extensions`